The Real MEAT Act and Food Labeling: What You Need to Know

 But, Why now?

-For years, veggie burgers and plant milks have peacefully co-existed with their animal-derived counterparts.
-And now, as plant-based meat alternatives that resemble the taste, texture and protein value of actual meat products, cattle ranchers and leaders in the dairy industry are suddenly in an uproar.
+For years, veggie burgers and plant milk have peacefully co-existed with their animal-derived counterparts.
+And now, as plant-based meat alternatives that resemble the taste, texture and protein value of actual meat products, suddenly cattle ranchers and leaders in the dairy industry are suddenly in an uproar.
 Could it be possible that beef producers feel threatened by the growing number of fake meat products?
 What once was an appropriate substitute for the vegan or vegetarian has suddenly become an important issue, and one can’t help think that it must come down to the bottom line.

 According to data provided by the Good Food Institute, plant-based meat alternatives such as Beyond Meat and Impossible (among others) account for 2% of all retail packaged meat sales.
 Not to mention, the plant-based milk category, which now has amounted to approximately 13% of total retail milk sales.